moeinset/PyTorch_colorectal_cancer_01/README.md

 # PyTorch_colorectal_cancer_01
-a training for image analysis with deeplearning in PyTorch
+a training for deeplearning image classification in PyTorch